ildar-icoosoft/chess-pwa/README.md

 The application is very small, I made it for demonstration purposes.
 It contains only 2 pages, but a lot of functionality.

+The Home page contains list of users.
+You can see their online/offline status.
+On Home page you can accept a game request from another person.
+Or you can create a public seek, to start a game with a random player.
+Also you can play with the computer with 4 levels of strength.
+Also home page contains previews of ongoing and finished games.
+All data is updated in real-time via Web Sockets.

+The Single game page contains a board to play the game.
+Control panel with toolbars and moves list.
+And a Chat.